ewoks-kit/ewoks/doc/howtoguides/inspect_workflows.rst

 Command-Line Inspection
 -----------------------

-To view the input parameters defined in a workflow, use the `ewoks show` command:
+To view the input parameters defined in a :term:`workflow`, use the `ewoks show` command:

 .. code-block:: bash

     ewoks show example.json

-This displays all input parameters, their values, and the workflow node they belong to:
+This displays all input parameters, their values, and the :term:`workflow` :term:`node <Nodes>` they belong to:

 .. code-block:: bash